 The pictures go back to sepia prints from the start of the last century, the first being her great-grandmother’s prize-winning Pekingese, Cob.
 In these the dogs look athletic, their eyes small dark buttons.
 The pictures become gradually more detailed and colourful as they descend the stairs, ending in a series of young dogs that look like goblins, illustrations for a hallucinatory children’s book.

-Beneath each one her mother cuts out a small square of paper and pins it to the wallpaper with gold pins.
+Beneath each one her mother cuts out a small square of paper and tacks it to the wallpaper with gold pins.
 These squares document each dog’s achievements.
-Damson’s best of breed.
-Maggie’s best in show.
-Deano, agility champion.
+Damson’s Best of Breed.
+Maggie’s Best in Show.
+Deano, Agility Champion.
 Ugly Maura who never won anything but did once rescue a mouse from drowning in a rain-filled bucket.

 The family’s usual photographer is dead by the time she wants pictures of her own dog, Marie.
-She has to find a new one on the internet, one whose website is shaped like an unfurled scroll.
+She has to find a new one on the internet, on a website whose landing page is shaped like an unfurled scroll.
 The cursor becomes a white quill and the photographer’s name is scrawled out in an animation at the top of the page.

-He has a studio above a stationary shop in the centre of her town, and wears double-lensed glasses that make his eyes spill across his face.
-He calls the dogs things like ‘arrogant’ and ‘stately’, and chews the edges of his fingernails to scabs.
+He has a studio above a stationery shop in the centre of her town, and wears double-lensed glasses that make his eyes spill across his face.
+He calls the dogs things like ‘arrogant’ and ‘stately’ and chews the edges of his fingernails to scabs.

-In in the final picture, Marie looks over to the left.
-Marie’s pure white fur brings out colours that gently move her.
+In the final picture, Marie looks over to the left.
+The dog’s pure white fur brings out colours that gently move behind the glass.
 Peach, pink, pear-green.
-Once it was hung, she liked to think that Marie was looking at something on the wall, something no one else could see.
+Once it is hung, she likes to think that Marie was looking at something on the wall, some- thing no one else could see.

-She remembers the photographer while eating noodles in the arena cafeteria.
-She had already decided that this year’s dog show would be her final dog show, but she is surprised by how much it does not want her to stay.
-The noodles are greyly congealing in their polystyrene container and Marie whines and paws at her leg.
-The man behind the counter looks very tired and keeps splashing mashed potato on himself when he serves it.
+She remembers the photographer while she’s eating noodles in the arena cafeteria.
+She has decided that this year’s dog show would be her last and is surprised by the relief she feels.
+The noodles are congealing in their polystyrene container and Marie whines and paws at her leg.
+The man behind the counter looks very tired and keeps splattering mashed potato on himself as he serves it.
 A couple at the table next to her, both in formal pink shirts and blue jeans, argue in furtive voices.

-She picks out a few strands of noodle and a piece of carrot and drops them to the floor, and Marie is quiet.
+She picks out a few strands of noodle and a piece of carrot and drops them to the floor, and Marie falls quiet.

 Why oh why would you call him your great love though –